flex-protocol/sui-flex-swap/README.md

 ```

 Note the output IDs of `TradePool` object (**it's actually a sell pool**) and `LiquidityToken` object:
-(we need to use it when adding liquidity):

 ```text
 │  │ ObjectID: 0x0f765d3333b23314721ca5f434f1a3c3d2274986538b9989b3ca43f722647630